 What about flights?

 You must book your own passenger flights to Windhoek and from Cape Town.
 Do not book your flights until we confirm that your tour is a guaranteed departure.
-When we do give you confirmation, please make sure that your flight arrives in Windhoek before 2pm on the first official day and you can fly home from Cape Town at any time on the final official day.
-We will pick you up from the airport, provided you arrive on the official start date.
-We drop you off at the airport, provided you leave on the official end day.
+When we do give you confirmation, please make sure that your flight arrives in Windhoek before 1pm on the first official day and you can fly home from Cape Town at any time on the final official day.
+You are responsible for taking a taxi from the airport to the group hotel (and return).

 What will the weather be like?

-Namibia will also be dry and hot, with temperatures up to 30C degrees.
+Namibia will also be dry and hot, with temperatures up to 38C degrees.
 As we travel south, the weather becomes cooler.
-In Cape Town, it will be more like what you get in a Northern Hemiphere spring time, and possiby light showers and temperatures of 18C – 22C debgrees.
+In Cape Town, it will be more like what you get in a Northern Hemisphere spring time, and possibly light showers and temperatures of 18C – 22C degrees.